SavaVuckovic/Udacity-Database-Logs/README.md

 You should also have vagrant and linux vm with PostgreSQL installed.

-VM provided by udacity can be found [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/June/5948287e_fsnd-virtual-machine/fsnd-virtual-machine.zip)
+VM provided by Udacity can be found [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/June/5948287e_fsnd-virtual-machine/fsnd-virtual-machine.zip)

 Data to populate the PostgreSQL database, also provided by Udacity, can be found [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)